-Let’s separate the signal from the static by exploring some excellent websites that will help you master and compete in a few of the more popular mind sports.
+Let’s separate the signal from the static by exploring some excellent websites such as BeastsOfPoker that will help you master and compete in a few of the more popular mind sports.

 Perhaps the most universally recognized of all mind sports, chess involves two players each strategically moving 16 nobly-named pieces around a 64-square board arranged in an 8×8 grid.
 The game traces its roots back to 7th-century India and its migration to Europe during the following 200 years.